taveras/taveras.github.io/_posts/2015-01-24-multilinestrings.md

 title: Multi-Line Strings
 permalink: multi-line-strings
 duration: 2
+description: Writing text that spans multiple lines is inevitable in programming.
+For this in JavaScript, we have some helpful patterns.
 ---

 Making multi-lined text strings in JavaScript may not be as simple when compared to other languages, but there are a few nice ways to do it.